Dwire/active-storage-wars/README.md

 4. Create relationships in models
   - has_one_attached
   - has_many_attached
-5. Accept keys (:avatar, :documents, etc) in controller strong params
+5. Accept keys in controller strong params (:avatar, :documents, etc)
 6. Accept file uploads
   - Modify forms to accept file uploads
 7. Display stored files
+  - Uncomment 'mini_magick' gem in gemfile
+  - use 'image_tag' in show page to display images
+    * example: <%= image_tag @user.avatar %>
   - access and display files in show and index pages